Tuber indicum: Conservation status

-Commerce and use
+Uses

 Because it is nearly identical to T. melanosporum, it is often sold fraudulently to those wishing to purchase the more expensive and highly prized truffle.
 T. indicum is also valued internationally, but many see it as the inferior species.
 Its increased popularity has led to habitat destruction.

 It has been suggested by one study to screen for certain aromatic compounds in order to prevent fraudulent sale of T. indicum.

-The species has also been found growing invasively on trees inoculated with the economically and gastronomically valuable T. melanosporum.
-Its ability to thrive in non-native soils is a threat to the native species.